 The Voivodship Administrative Court in Bydgoszcz, composed of the following: Chairman: judge of the Provincial Administrative Court Halina Adamczewska-Wasilewicz (pr.)
 Judges: judge of the Supreme Administrative Court Zdzisław Pietrasik judge of the Administrative Court Urszula Wiśniewska Protector: senior court secretary Anna Krenz-Winiecka after being heard at the hearing on February 27, 2019. cases from MJ's complaint against the decision of the Director of the Tax Administration Chamber in B. of [...]
-No. [...] regarding tax on goods and services for December 2015. and for January and February 2016. dismisses the complaint in I. ruled for the Trade and Service and Transport Company "A." MJ (Party, the Applicant) on the amount of tax liability in value added tax for December 2015, January and February 2016 The decision was based on the authority's findings that during the period under consideration the applicant had incorrectly applied the reverse charge mechanism by placing the information "reverse charge" on invoices issued to OHL without showing VAT on them.
+No. [...] regarding tax on goods and services for March, April, May, June 2016. dismisses the complaint and June 2016, specifying the amount of tax liability, including tax.
+The decision was based on the authority's findings that during the period under consideration the applicant had incorrectly applied the reverse charge mechanism by placing the information "reverse charge" on invoices issued to OHL without showing VAT on them.
 The applicant accepted that the place of supply of services to the Cypriot taxpayer was the place where that taxpayer had its registered office, i.e. [...].
 In the opinion of the authority, the analysis of the evidence gathered shows that the Cypriot entity has [...] a permanent place of business.
 In connection with the above, pursuant to art.
-28b paragraph 2 of the Act of [...]
-March 2004. on tax on goods and services (Journal of Laws of 2011, item 1054) hereinafter: "the VAT Act", the place of taxation for these services is the territory [...].
+28b paragraph 2 of the Act of 11 March 2004. on tax on goods and services (Journal of Laws of 2011, item 1054) hereinafter: "the VAT Act", the place of taxation for these services is the territory [...].
 Therefore, according to the authority, the applicant should tax these services at the domestic rate set out in Article 41 section 1 of the VAT Act, i.e. at a rate of 23%.
-In addition, the authority established that the invoices issued by BTBK to the applicant did not reflect actual business transactions, and thus the Party did not, pursuant to Art.
-88 clause 3a point 4 lit. and the Act on VAT, the grounds for reducing the tax due by input tax resulting from these invoices. and thus the Party did not have, pursuant to art.
-88 clause 3a point 4 lit. and the Act on VAT, the grounds for reducing the tax due by input tax resulting from these invoices. and thus the Party did not have, pursuant to art.
-88 clause 3a point 4 lit. and the Act on VAT, the grounds for reducing the tax due by input tax resulting from these invoices.